-Indoor plants are a great way to add some life to your home, but they can also be a source of frustration when pests or diseases strike.
+Indoor plants are a great way to add some life to your home, but they can also be frustrating when pests or diseases strike.

-One common problem is white spots which can show up on the leaves of many different species of plants.
+One common problem is white spots, which can appear on the leaves of many different plant species.

-There are several possible causes for white spots on indoor plants, including fungal diseases and pests.
+Several possible causes exist for white spots on houseplants, including fungal diseases and pests.

 The problem is not severe and can be easily treated in most cases.

-Here are some of the most common causes of white spots on indoor plants and what you can do about them.
+Here are some of the most common causes of white spots on houseplants and what you can do about them.

 1. Powdery Mildew